google/rba/README.md

    * Who is it good for?
 Teams who want a "hands on" approach to modeling; Teams who are interested in digital channel level (vs. tactic-level) insights and want to understand the effect of each tactic on conversions as well as how each of these media types interact with each other
    * What skills does it take?
 Teams with SQL + Python/R capabilities and experience building statistical models

+### What is the advantage of analyzing digital-only media data?

+* An advantage of only looking at digital media is that the data ingestion from digital media technologies can be automated using APIs.
+So, RBA analysis can be run more frequently than other analyses.
+As you’re only looking at digital media that will have the same metrics (e.g clicks) across the board, you can run RBA analysis at a more granular level (micro level analysis), meaning it can be used at both the channel level, and tactic level.
+For example, the impact of a display awareness campaign compared to a display retargeting campaign.

 ### How to clone this repository